ubccr/xdmod/docs/upgrade.md

 should also include their new RPM file(s) on the same `dnf install` command line below that you use to install the new Open XDMoD RPM file.
-The upgrade guides for each of the optional modules are linked below; these each contain a link to the GitHub page for the module release, which has the link for their RPM file.
+The upgrade guides for each of the optional modules are linked below; these each contain a link to the GitHub page for the module release, which has the link to their RPM file.

 - [Application Kernels](https://appkernels.xdmod.org/{{ page.version }}/ak-upgrade.html)